 Do my organization members need to wear masks if meeting in a classroom space?

-No, unless the meeting is considered an instructional activity by the University.
-Instructional spaces include classrooms, laboratories, performance venues, conference rooms or other spaces used to support academic experience.
+No. Instructional spaces include classrooms, laboratories, performance venues, conference rooms or other spaces used to support academic experience.

 Are there going to be limits on gathering sizes?

 Can my student org travel overnight and out-of-state?